Cookie04CZ/GlyphRepair/README.md

 ## Where to find and copy special characters

-GlyphRepair has button XXXXXXXXXXXXXX which links to a web page of common special characters, so you can copy and paste them.
-There are many sites like that
+GlyphRepair has button Special Characters which links to a [web page of common scientific, typographical and dingbat symbols](https://www.vertex42.com/ExcelTips/unicode-symbols.html), so you could easily copy and paste them.
+There are also several other sites with searchable lists of Unicode characters:

+However, you may find all the characters you need in once place.
+Type 1 fonts are usually based on legacy character sets, so it could be useful to check your file's metadata for clues what they may be.
+Old characters sets vary between languages and operating systems, but usually they're easy to guess.
+In our case, the magazines were authored in a Windows program and therefore they are based on Windows-1250 code page for Czech language.
+So we simply found a web page with a table of all Windows-1250 characters, like [this one](https://cs.wikipedia.org/wiki/Windows-1250#Mapov%C3%A1n%C3%AD_do_Unik%C3%B3du)

 # Glyph database and its impact on auto-suggestion